day8/re-frame/docs/WIP/MentalModelOmnibus.md

 then those patterns will repeat themselves. <br>
 > -- Robert Pirsig, Zen and the Art of Motorcycle Maintenance

-The re-frame docs initially focus on the **domino cascade narrative**.
-The goal was to efficiently explain the mechanics, and get you reading and writing code ASAP.
+The re-frame tutorials initially focus on the **domino narrative**.
+The goal is to efficiently explain the mechanics, and get you reading and writing code ASAP.

-**But** there's other interesting perspectives on re-frame which will considerably deepen your understanding of its design, and how to get the best from it.
+**But** there are other interesting perspectives on re-frame which will deepen your understanding of its design, and enable you to get the best from it.

 This tutorial is a tour
 of these ideas, justifications and insights.
 It is a little rambling, but I believe you'll be glad you persisted.
 By the end, I'm hoping you'll have had at least one "Oh, now I get it" moment.

 ## What is the problem?